borgar/textbox/README.md

 <a name="x" href="#x">#</a> .**x**( _indent_in_px_ )

-Sets text horizontal indent.
+Sets per-line text horizontal indent.
 This is most useful for flowing text into irregular shapes.
 A callback provided to this will be called every line with the line number as a parameter.

 <a name="align" href="#align">#</a> .**align**( _alignment_ )